What’s the best piece of advice you’ve ever received?

 Because of my personality, being loyal was a trait that overrode protecting myself.
 I did a lot of stuff that while during it, was a terrible chore.
 I did my duty because I thought it was my responsibility.
 I gave myself completely to friendships when all of the effort was for naught.
 Afterwards, I frequently felt betrayed by others.
 They didn’t do any share of the relationship or a joint project.

-This first happened to me at single digits of age and continued through my work career.
+This first happened to me at single digits of age and continued through my work career and hobbies like biking.

 I recall the feeling of being betrayed by others and realized they were self-centered.
 I didn’t understand this concept and had to learn about it the hard way.
 I had extended myself only to have my minimal expectations (some sense of returned loyalty) ignored or rebuffed.